wonilkim-wastaken/PBL5-TextRemoval/README.md

 - **Folder Path**: Path to the directory containing output textures (e.g., `Assets/inpaint_out`).

 > 💡 You can enable or disable this script on each object to control whether it will be affected during the experiment.

+> ⚠️ Even if you don't want to update the objects, you need to configure the scripts!

 ### randomizer.py
 This Python script is located in `Assets/ImageTextures` folder.